tylerjohnhaden/PlunderBot/blog/creating_your_first_truffle_project.md

     ![todo: add pic of curl]()
     ![todo: add pic of ganache]()
     As you can see, our client responds with a client version, which tells us which protocol to use.
 Don't worry, you probably won't have to deal with different protocol versions if you are reading this article.
 This is just a way to test that your client is running properly.

+    These api calls (like `web3_clientVersion`) are part of Ethereum's protocols.
+Most clients will support the majority of these methods.
+For an explanation of these methods see the [JSON RPC docs](https://github.com/ethereum/wiki/wiki/JSON-RPC).

 ## Deploy to your local blockchain